-As per the geotechnical survey report prepared in 2022, the groundwater table at the landfill site was found to be between 0.5-0.7 m.
-Based on the 2022 survey, the landfill site has revealed that the average level of groundwater is 0.6 below the proposed base of the landfill.
-In order to prevent any seepage of leachate to the groundwater, a 1 m compacted clay (permeability of $1 \times 10^{-9}$ m/sec) liner has been provided in the detailed design to comply with the Solid Waste Management Rules 2021 guidelines.
+As per the geotechnical survey report prepared in 2023, the groundwater table at the landfill site was found to be between 3-3.15 m.
+In order to prevent any seepage of leachate to the groundwater, a 0.5 m compacted clay (permeability of 1x10-9 m/sec) liner has been provided in the detailed design.
 On top of the clay liner, a 1.5 mm HDPE liner is also provided.
 A Clay liner, along with a 1.5 mm HDPE liner, will secure protection against seepage of leachate into the groundwater.
 The HDPE liners will be appropriately anchored at all sides according to the manufacturer's requirements and the design.

-Figure 3-34: Typical section of landfill cell shows the height of the cell, slope, leachate collection system and landfill gas vent pipes etc
+Figure 3-32: Typical section of landfill cell shows the height of the cell, slope, leachate collection system and landfill gas vent pipes etc.